-The Pledge of Allegiance at Forest View Elementary is recited in each classroom at the beginning of announcements each morning.
+The Pledge of Allegiance at Cascade High School is recited in each classroom at the beginning of announcements each morning.
 According to ESD Policy 2333, "Flag exercises shall be conducted in each classroom at the beginning of the school day and the opening of all school assemblies.
 Students not reciting the Pledge of Allegiance shall maintain a respectful silence."

-Flag etiquette: The flag should not be used for any decoration in general, the flag should never be used for any advertising purpose, the flag should not be used as part of a costume or athletic uniform, the flag should never have any mark, insignia, letter, word, number, figure, or drawing of any kind placed on it, or attached to it.
+Flag etiquette: The flag should not be used for any decoration.
+In general, the flag should never be used for any advertising purpose, should not be used as part of a costume or athletic uniform, should never have any mark, insignia, letter, word, number, figure, or drawing of any kind placed on it, or attached to it.
 Flag etiquette referenced www.usa-flag-site.org/etiquette